streamingfast/substreams/docs/developers-guide/modules/types.md

 * Do not save keys in stores **unless they are going to be read by a downstream module**.
 Substreams stores are a way to aggregate data, but they are **not meant to be a storage layer**.
 * Do not save all transfers of a chain in a `store` module, rather, output them in a `map` and have a downstream system store them for querying.

+There are limitations impose on store usage.
+Specifically, each key/value entry must be smaller than 10MiB while a store cannot exceed 1GiB total.
+Keys being string, each character in the key account for 1 byte of storage space.

 ### Important store properties